apache/couchdb-documentation/src/ddocs/views/index.rst

 ==============

 Views are the primary tool used for querying and reporting on CouchDB documents.
-There you'll learn how they works and how to use them to build effective applications with CouchDB
+There you'll learn how they work and how to use them to build effective applications with CouchDB.

 .. toctree::